xuwei-k/iarray/README.md

 libraryDependencies += "com.github.xuwei-k" %% "iarray" % "0.1"
 ```

 I'm not good at English.
-Documentatin pull requests are welcome.
+Documentation pull requests are welcome.